bentong95923/Pokemon-Dictionary/README.md

-# VpApp
+# Pokemon Dictionary
 by Benjamin Tong

 This is a simple React native app with GraphQL (Apollo) and React Navigation.
 It allows users to look up a Pokemon and its details.

 ## Instruction:

-1. Run `npm install --save @types/classnames` to install all the dependencies
+1. Run `npm install` to install all the dependencies

 2. Install Android Studio and open an AVD for live update of the app.